eZxgh/Authentication-System/README.md

-<h1 align="center" id="title">Simple Node.js & MySQL Authentication System</h1>
+<h1 align="center" id="title">Simple Node.js, express & MySQL Authentication System</h1>

-<p id="description">This is a basic user authentication system built with Node.js MySQL and bcrypt for password hashing.
+<p id="description">This is a basic user authentication system built with Node.js MySQL, express and bcrypt for password hashing.
 It allows users to register and log in securely.</p>